François de Salignac de la Mothe-Fénelon (missionary)

 In 1672 he was recalled from Kenté to establish an Algonquin mission on the outskirts of Ville-Marie at a place called Gentilly.
 Disputes with Governor Frontenac led to his returning to France in 1675, where he resigned from the Sulpicians.
 Fénelon died in 1679 at the age of thirty-eight.

-Fenelon Falls is named after his half-brother of the same name.
+A waterfall on the Trent-Severn Waterway between Cameron and Sturgeon lakes is named after Fenelon.
+The town of Fenelon Falls in the city of Kawartha Lakes takes its name from the falls.